 3 cups marinara sauce or use 1 (28-ounce) jar store-bought sauce

 Handful of fresh basil leaves, torn or coarsely chopped

 6 tablespoons ricotta cheese

-2 cups coarsely shredded mozzarella, fontina cheese, or use an Italian blend
+2 cups coarsely shredded cheese; try mozzarella, fontina cheese or an Italian blend

 Salt and fresh ground black pepper

 - Prepare Oven and Start Pasta